arangodb/docs-hugo/site/content/3.12/components/arangodb-server/storage-engine.md

 ```

 Also see [Reducing the Memory Footprint of ArangoDB servers](../../operations/administration/reduce-memory-footprint.md)
-for descriptions of RocksDB options.
+and [ArangoDB Server Options](options.md#rocksdb) for descriptions of RocksDB options.